ARCCSS-extremes/climpact/README.md

 ##  Documentation

-Documentation exists in the form of this README file, the official ClimPACT user guide (available with this software) as well as the source code.
+Documentation exists in the form of this README file, the official ClimPACT user guide (available in the *server* folder) as well as the source code.

 ##  Contact